united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 ### EXPOSURE_AUTO

 **Description:**  Determines if camera automatically adjusts the exposure time.
-Your settings will only be executed if <br>
-the camera supports this.
+Your settings will only be executed if the camera supports this.
 You do not have to check if the camera supports this.

 **Type:** String

 **Possible values:** <br>"Off" -  No automatic adjustment <br>
 "Once" - Adjusted once<br>
-"Continuous" - Continuous adjustment (not recommended, Attention: This could have a big impact on the frame rate of your camera)
+"Continuous" - Continuous adjustment (not recommended, Attention:
+This could have a big impact on the frame rate of your camera)

 **Example value:** Off